tpoisot/ScientificComputingForTheRestOfUs/index.md

 be suitable for tasks requiring special hardware such as GPUs or supercomputers, or for projects requiring a significant software development effort.

+We will use the [Julia][jl] programming language; but you don't need to know anything about it either.
+We will keep the discussion very general, and not use any of the (very cool!) language-specific features and syntax.
 And do you want good news?
 You don't need to install anything!
-You can run everything on [JuliaBox][jlbox], a cloud-based service to run reproducible documents as notebooks.
-If you want to read a short introduction to notebook, we have written one [here][nb].
-We will use the [Julia][jl] programming language;
+You can run everything on [JuliaBox][jlbox], a cloud-based service to run reproducible documents as notebooks (if you want to read a short introduction to notebook, we have written one [here][nb]).
-but you don't need to know anything about it either.
-We will keep the discussion very general, and not use any of the (very cool!) language-specific features and syntax.

 In fact, you will see that good practices for scientific computing have very little to do with tools and technical things; instead, they rely on thinking